Ghasak/nvim-old/README.md

 - Adding branches to the `~/.config/nvim/`, for each version, also a branch called `feature/dev` to check and try any new feature or package.

-### Nvim in nutshell
+### Nvim updates in nutshell
 You will always need to configure
 1. Packer for new library/package
-2. LSInstall to get the language sever setup and configurations.
+2. `LSInstall` to get the language sever setup and configurations.
-3. tree-sitter for getting the syntax highlighting with much better way.
+3. `tree-sitter` for getting the syntax highlighting with much better way.

 ### About Branch and GitHub
 Once you have updated the `main` branch (change, modify, create ... etc.)
-The current working flow to address such updates with my `main` repo is:
+The current working flow to address such updates with my `main` repository is:

 1. On the main branch, `git add --> git commit --> git push `, you will get your `main` branch in the `remote` repository at `GitHub` to the latest comments.